 12. Visit the Flora & Visserijdagen

 One of the best and most exciting events in the Kop van Noord- Holland are the Flora & Visserijdagen, or flora & fishery days, in Den Oever.
-From the 21st of August until the 24th of August 2020 you can discover everything you want to know about fish and the North Sea here.
+The exact dates of 2022 are the 26th of August until the 29th of August (it’s always between the 20th and the end of August).
+You can discover everything you want to know about fish and the North Sea here.
 You can taste traditional Dutch food, sail on a traditional fishing vessel and plenty of more things.
 Trust me when I say that it is worth a visit.